woman shouting - how to deal with anger in grief

 Trying to Find Closure

-You can write and rewrite the letter as many times as you see fit until all your thoughts and feelings are in front of you.
+You can write and rewrite as many times as you see fit until all your thoughts and feelings are in front of you.
 It is then recommended that you read the letter out loud to yourself as though you were speaking to the person you are addressing, even if that person is yourself.
 As hard as this process is, it is supposed to act as a form of catharsis, a confrontation that may not be able to happen in reality, but is able to happen in theory.

 Finally, to symbolise moving on and having made peace with your anger, you should either tear up or burn the letter.
 It’s likely not the sort of thing you will want to stumble upon years down the line and is supposed to exist as a representation of your feelings in this one specific moment.
 Once it’s destroyed, the physical gesture may just help you move on mentally as well.